ADHD, Anxiety, & College Applications Workshop for Parents & Families

 Gain clarity on the college application process and the executive functioning strategies needed to navigate it with less stress

-The idea of college is so exciting for our kids.
+The prospect of college is so exciting for our kids.
 We dream about it.
 We save for it.
 There is so much potential for them to have the experiences and establish the connections that will invariably springboard them into adulthood.

 Our next Workshop is being held: Wednesday April 22nd 6-7:30pm CST